dhth/ecscope/README.md

 ![tui](https://tools.dhruvs.space/images/ecscope/ecscope.png)

-It does so by offering a TUI which shows services, tasks and containers in a single view.
+It does so by offering a [TUI](#-monitoring-tui) which shows services, tasks and containers in a single view.
 Instead of having to log into several accounts (or change regions) via the AWS website, you're able to view relevant information for ECS deployments in one place.
 You can group services by configuring them via a "profile", and have `ecscope` load it up.
+Besides the TUI, `ecscope` can also show deployments updates via a minimal [web interface](#web-ui).

 💾 Installation
 ---